embumila/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changing the owner and the group owner to staff
+Changing and assigning ownership to multiple group at a time